This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 You might come across their product at various restaurants and steakhouses across the country, but they actually have a ranch to table business too, which I was fortunate enough to get to experience.

-In this article, I’ve created a complete review of Certified Piedmontese.
+In this article, I’ve compiled my thoughts for a review of Certified Piedmontese.
 I’ll share a little bit about their story and then everything from receiving beef through the mail to putting it on the smoker for some delicious BBQ.

 About Certified Piedmontese